arterm-sedov/docker-tutorial/README.md

     mkdir quickstart_docker/docker/application
     ```

-    !!! note
+    > **Note**
-        This is a suggested directory structure to organize the Docker and application files.
+    >    This is a suggested directory structure to organize the Docker and application files.
 You can use a directory structure better suited for your project.

 1. Go to the `quickstart_docker` directory.
 Replace `/path/to/quickstart_docker` with the path to your `quickstart_docker` directory: